Surrogate-based Autotuning for Randomized Sketching Algorithms in Regression Problems: Experiments

 We run and compare the autotuners discussed in Section~\ref{sec:experimental_setup} with far fewer evaluations (50 function evaluations), compared to the grid search experiment.
 We show how the autotuning approach can attain (near-)optimal performance when there is a limited tuning budget.

 Figure~\ref{fig:tuning_results} provides a comparison among the tuning results of the four different tuning options (\texttt{LHSMDU}, \texttt{TPE}, \texttt{GPTune}, and \texttt{TLA}), while comparing with the peak performance found by the (expensive) grid search from Section~\ref{sec:grid_search}.
 In Figure~\ref{fig:tuning_results}, we observe that surrogate-based approaches (\texttt{TPE} and \texttt{GPTune}) tend to outperform \texttt{LHSMDU}, the random search method.
-For instance, on the \textsf{GA} matrix, both \texttt{TPE} and \texttt{GPTune} yield better results than \texttt{LHSMDU}.
-However, on the \textsf{T1} matrix, while \texttt{TPE} improves upon \texttt{LHSMDU}, \texttt{GPTune} does not offer a significant difference.
-Figure~\ref{fig:tuning_results} (b) illustrates the advantages of surrogate-based methods further by comparing tuning results against \emph{accumulated function evaluation times}, where we sum the runtimes taken by evaluating the parameter configurations.\footnote{In this paper, computational overhead of surrogate modeling and search is not considered, because we focus on reducing the cost of function evaluations.
+For instance, on the \textsf{GA} matrix, both \texttt{TPE} and \texttt{GPTune} yield better results than \texttt{LHSMDU}. \firstrevnote{However, on the \textsf{T1} matrix, compared to \texttt{LHSMDU}, the surrogate-based approaches including \texttt{TPE}, \texttt{GPTune} and \texttt{TLA} do not offer a significant difference.} Figure~\ref{fig:tuning_results} (b) illustrates the advantages of surrogate-based methods further by comparing tuning results against \emph{accumulated function evaluation times}, where we sum the runtimes taken by evaluating the parameter configurations.\footnote{In this paper, computational overhead of surrogate modeling and search is not considered, because we focus on reducing the cost of function evaluations.
 Modeling/search overhead depends on the parameter space and the number of data to train, not the application itself, i.e., if the size of the input matrix of the SAP solvers is large enough, the cost of surrogate modeling would be negligible.
-We can also balance between the overhead and the accuracy of the surrogate model, depending on the problem size (we leave it as our future work).} Here, we observe that \texttt{LHSMDU} consumes significantly more function evaluation times, particularly on the \textsf{GA}, \textsf{T5}, and \textsf{T3} matrices, without converging to optimal performance.
-In contrast, surrogate-based methods tend to focus on promising regions (as we obtain more parameter configurations), leading to optimized performance in a shorter time.
-When we compare the surrogate modeling techniques \texttt{GPTune} and \texttt{TPE}, there are no major differences in their behaviors.
-In terms of the final tuning results, \texttt{GPTune} performs slightly better on \textsf{GA} and \textsf{T5}, whereas \texttt{TPE} is better on \textsf{T3} and~\textsf{T1}.
+We can also balance between the overhead and the accuracy of the surrogate model, depending on the problem size (we leave it as our future work).} Here, we observe that \texttt{LHSMDU} consumes significantly more function evaluation times, particularly on the \textsf{GA}, \textsf{T5}, and \textsf{T3} matrices, without converging to optimal performance. \firstrevnote{In contrast, surrogate-based methods tend to focus on promising regions (as we obtain more parameter configurations), leading to optimized performance in a shorter time.
+When we compare the surrogate modeling techniques, \texttt{GPTune} tends to perform better on \textsf{GA} and \textsf{T5}.}